President, OSTA Fall Workshop Chair

 In addition to her work in the classroom, Abigail is an active performer and conductor.
 She has conducted the Baldwin Wallace University Middle School Strings Camp and actively performs her cello throughout the state of Ohio.
 Abigail is passionate about providing inclusive, high-quality music education and fostering a lifelong love of music in her students.

-Website & Social Media Chair
+Board Member, Website & Social Media Chair

 Christopher Lape is an orchestra director at Upper Arlington High School in the Central Ohio area.
 He previously taught orchestra at UA Jones Middle School where he also served as the music department chair.
 Mr. Lape was recognized as the 2020 Ohio String Teacher of the Year by the Ohio String Teachers Association and was a recipient of the Upper Arlington Civic Association’s Golden Apple Award in 2022.